It is the basis of the diversity of species and any organism.

 The line follows the shape of a bell curve skewed to the right.
 The probability density increases as the mutational effects increase from 10-10 to 10-4, where the curve reaches its peak.

 As mutational effects increase from 10-4 to 1, the probability density decreases.
-All mutational effects equal to or less than 10-10 are shown as a peak at 10-10 on the x axis.
+All mutational effects equal to or less than 10-10 are shown as peaks at 10-10 on the x-axis.

 This example of a possible distribution of deleterious mutational effects was obtained from DNA sequence polymorphism data of natural populations of two Drosophila species.

-The peak at 10-10 includes all the smaller effects, whereas the effects are not shown if they induce structural damage that is equivalent to the selection coefficients that are “super-lethal”.
+The peak at 10-10 includes all the more minor effects, whereas the results are not shown if they induce structural damage equivalent to the selection coefficients that are “super-lethal.”

-A single mutation can have a great effect, but in many cases, the evolutionary change is based on the accumulation of many mutations with small effects.
-Mutational effects can be beneficial, harmful or neutral, depending on their context or location.
-The majority of non-neutral mutations are harmful.
+A single mutation can have a significant effect, but the evolutionary change is based on accumulating many mutations with minor marks in many cases.
+Depending on context or location, genetic effects can be beneficial, harmful, or neutral.
+The majority of non-neutral mutations are dangerous.

-In general, the more base pairs are affected by a mutation, the greater the effect of the mutation and the greater the likelihood that it will be harmful.
+In general, the more base pairs are affected by a mutation, the greater the effect of the transformation and the greater the likelihood that it will be harmful.

-To better understand the impact of mutations, researchers have begun to estimate distributions of mutational effects (DME) that quantify how many mutations occur with what effect on a given property of a biological system.
+To better understand the impact of mutations, researchers have begun to estimate distributions of mutational effects (DME) that quantify how many mutations occur with what impact a given property of a biological system.
 In evolutionary studies, the property of interest is aptitude.